Dr Davide Guccione

 Biography

 Davide hold a Master and a Bachelor degree in Civil Engineering from the University of Parma in Italy and a Diploma of Mining and Geoenvironmental Qualified Industrial Technician (Caltanissetta, Italy).
-He recently completed his PhD in Civil Engineering at the University of Newcastle entitled "An experimental investigation of fragmentation occurrence and outcome in the context of rockfall".
-He is currently a Research Associate at University of Newcastle.
+He completed his PhD in Civil Engineering at the University of Newcastle entitled "An experimental investigation of fragmentation occurrence and outcome in the context of rockfall" in 2021.
+He is currently an ARC Industry Fellow at The University of Newcastle (in collaboration with Rocscience).
 His research expertise are in rock mechanics, rockfall analysis and photogrammetry.

 Qualifications